WarFrontIO/client/resources/themes/THEMES.md

 where `<tileId>` is the id of the tile you want (e.g. `grass` or `water`) and `<color>` is the color you want to set. <br>
 The color can be in hex, rgb(a) or hsl(a) format.

+#### Shaders

+Shaders can be used to apply effects to the game. <br>

+The following shaders are available:
+- `territory-outline` to add an outline around land territories on the map (applies to the water around the territory).
+Arguments: `color`, `thickness`
+- `territory-inline` to add an inline around land territories on the map (applies to the territory next to the water).
+Arguments: `color`, `thickness`
+- `territory-outline-smooth` to add a gradient outline around land territories on the map (applies to the water around the territory).
+Arguments: `color`, `thickness`
+- `territory-inline-smooth` to add a gradient inline around land territories on the map (applies to the territory next to the water).
+Arguments: `color`, `thickness`
+- `fixed-distance` to shade all tiles based on their distance to the nearest non-solid tile (negative if the tile is non-solid).
+Arguments: `color`, `min`, `max`
+- `dynamic-distance` to apply a gradient to all tiles based on their distance to the nearest non-solid tile (negative if the tile is non-solid).
+Arguments: `color`, `min`, `max`, `gradient`

 #### Misc properties

 You can also define the following properties in the JSON file: